MicrosoftDocs/SupportArticles-docs/support/developer/webapps/iis/deployment-migration/troubleshoot-web-deploy-problems-with-visual-studio.md

 This article helps you troubleshoot a series of errors when trying to publish from Visual Studio to a server that hasn't been correctly configured via Web Deploy.
 Although the article is written for specific product versions, the concepts could be applied to newer versions as well.

-To collect the screenshots and errors below, use a new ASP.Net MVC 3 project in Visual Studio 2010 SP1.
+To collect the following screenshots and errors, use a new ASP.Net MVC 3 project in Visual Studio 2010 SP1.
 The destination server was a clean install of Windows Server 2008 R2 SP1 with Internet Information Services (IIS).
-No additional configuration was done.
+No other configuration was done.

 ## Cannot connect to the server

-The first error you're likely to encounter will look something like the screenshot below in Visual Studio's output window.
+The first error you're likely to encounter will look like the following screenshot in Visual Studio's output window.
 For improved readability, the full text of the message is provided below the screenshot:

 :::image type="content" source="media/troubleshoot-web-deploy-problems-with-visual-studio/error-list.png" alt-text="Screenshot that shows the Error List output in Visual Studio." lightbox="media/troubleshoot-web-deploy-problems-with-visual-studio/error-list.png":::